Lullabot/drupal9ci/README.md

 ## Requirements

-The scripts assume that your site was installed using [Composer Drupal Project](https://github.com/drupal-composer/drupal-project) which sets a well known foundation for Drupal 8 projects.
+The scripts assume that the Drupal 8 project was created using [Composer Drupal Project](https://github.com/drupal-composer/drupal-project) which sets a well known foundation for Drupal 8 projects.
 If your project's directory structure differs from what Composer Drupal Project sets up, you will need to adjust the CircleCI scripts so they can run successfully.